Most "preferences" we defend aren't real preferences. They're conclusions we jumped to before we actually tried something. This creates a few traps:

-Efficiency trap #
+Efficiency

 A distinction has to be made about opinions that are 'refined' through experience: that is judgment.
 Judgment is expensive.
 It is earned through contact with reality: trial, error, and revision.

 Opinions let us move fast.
-They create an illusion of clarity.

-Lost futures #
+Lost futures

-The cost of forming opinions before exposure is in missed optionality.
+The cost of forming opinions before exposure, is in missed optionality.

-• You miss second-order benefits from paths you never entered.
+- You miss second-order benefits from paths you never entered.

-• You spend energy defending identities you did not earn.
+- You spend energy defending identities you did not earn.

 We do not pause-and-reflect because opinion is socially cheaper than exploration.

-Imagination tax #
+Imagination

 In practice, it takes far less effort to learn 'just enough' about what is being asked of, and then build an opinion on it, or, to empathize with contrasting viewpoints of your peers about something.